lindosdevorg/FBNF/README.md

 # FBNF
   FBNF is a book that provides notes and frequencies for guitar and bass fretboards, based on tuning and number of strings.
-FBNF currently supports 6-string guitars and 6-String basses.
+FBNF currently supports 6-7-string guitars and 4-6-String basses.
 These files are currently undergoing formatting changes.
 Fretboard Notes & Frequencies is released under the GNU Free Documentation License Version 1.3 .

+03/14/22
+  Version .665 released!
+This release add support for 7-string guitars.

 NOTE:
   GitHub has not been handling my files properly.
 For releases go here: https://mega.nz/folder/qBcEQDwD#ZBwEBfM3ki_6JwcdRGVfFg